• Senior couple taking selfie

 The only proven treatment for advanced cataracts is cataract eye surgery, where a skilled surgeon removes the clouded lens and replaces it with a clear intraocular lens.
 This procedure restores sharper, more youthful vision and may reduce or eliminate the need for glasses.

 If you would like to know whether you are a candidate, take our quick cataract self-evaluation survey.
-It will help you learn more about your eyes, cataract symptoms, and your options for cataract surgery in Wisconsin at Valley Eye Associates.
+It will help you learn more about your eyes, cataract symptoms, and your options for cataract surgery.

 Normal Lens